dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="draw-images/circle.png" alt-text="Screenshot of a red circle.":::

-For information about drawing a dashed ellipse, see [Draw dashed shapes](#draw-dashed-shapes).
+For information about drawing a dashed ellipse, see [Draw dashed objects](#draw-dashed-objects).

 A filled ellipse can be drawn with the `FillEllipse` method, which also requires `x`, `y`, `width`, and `height` arguments: